Cajaye/Cajaye/README.md

 ## Hello

 <p>
   Hi, I’m @Cajaye I do mostly Javascript/TypeScript stuff on here.
-I do frontend and backend web development currently diving into the world of rustlang🦀.
+I do frontend and backend web development.Looking to collaborate on anything.
-  I'm interested in DevRel not sure where to start yet.
-Looking to collaborate on anything.
 </p>

 ### Tools that I use to solve (and make problems) in the most efficient way possible!